Support their journey

 We at The Aspinall Foundation believe that, wherever possible, animals born in our UK parks should be released into protected areas of their natural habitat.
 We have already successfully rewilded animals in Congo, Gabon, Java, South Africa, Tanzania and China.

 We need to raise £100,000 for the relocation, rewilding, release and continued monitoring of Saba & Nairo.

 Meet The Boys

 Saba was hand-raised by Aspinall Foundation Chairman Damian and his wife, Victoria.
-Saba is still very affectionate to his early carers but is less accepting of others these days.
-When he was younger, Saba liked to play chase and wrestle but now prefers to lie back and watch the world go by.
+Saba was still very affectionate to his early carers but became less accepting of others before leaving.
+When he was younger, Saba liked to play chase and wrestle but now prefers to lie back and watch the world go by

 Nairo, Saba’s littermate brother, was raised by his mother and, at the time he would naturally have dispersed from his family, came to join Saba.
 Nairo is very gentle and accepting and soon made friends with Saba.
 He is far stockier than his brother; he is the muscle and Saba is the brains.